 Connect with local groups

-If you are concerned about the massive vinyl chloride train derailment near the Ohio/Pennsylvania border that occurred in February 2023, grassroots groups responding to the disaster in the region you may want to connect with include:
+If you are concerned about the massive vinyl chloride train derailment near the Ohio/Pennsylvania border in East Palestine, OH that occurred in February 3, 2023, grassroots groups responding to the disaster in the region that you may want to connect with include:

 When the Toxic Substances Control Act (TSCA) was enacted in 1976, it was intended to ensure that chemicals are safe throughout their lifecycle, from manufacture to use and disposal.
 But weaknesses in the law left the Environmental Protection Agency (EPA) unable to act on known health dangers.